IAF Constitution and Bylaws

 10.2 General Counsel

-- a.
-The General Counsel of the Federation shall be appointed by the Bureau and approved by the General Assembly and shall serve until he or she resigns or is replaced.
-When requested he or she shall furnish legal advice on all problems requiring such consideration.
+a.
+The General Counsel of the Federation shall be appointed by the Bureau and approved by the General Assembly and shall serve for a 5-year mandate, renewable once.
+When requested, he or she shall furnish legal advice on all problems requiring such consideration.

-- c.
-Upon a request of the General Counsel, he or she may be assisted by a recognised lawyer or lawyers appointed by the President.
+c.
+Upon a request of the General Counsel, he or she may be assisted by a duly accredited practicing attorney or attorney appointed by the President.

 10.3 Honorary Secretary

-The Honorary Secretary shall accept all legal processes and certify all official documents and shall discharge such statutory duties as may be required by French law.
-He or she shall be appointed by the Bureau and approved by the General Assembly and shall serve until he or she resigns or is replaced.
+In coordination with the Bureau, the Honorary Secretary shall oversee activities and processes of the Federation and the Bureau to assure and certify all official documents.
+He or she shall be appointed by the Bureau and approved by the General Assembly and shall serve for a 5-years mandate, renewable once.

 Article 11 - The Bureau

-- b.
-The last-retired President of the Federation, the President-Elect, both serving the Federation in terms of Article 9.3, the Presidents of the International Academy of Astronautics and the International Institute of Space Law, the Executive Director, the General Counsel and the Honorary Secretary of the Federation serving the Federation in terms of Article 10, shall be non-voting members of the Bureau.
+b.
+The last-retired President (Past President) of the Federation, the President-Elect, both serving the Federation in terms of Article 9.3, the Executive Director, the General Counsel and the Honorary Secretary of the Federation serving the Federation in terms of Article 10, shall be non-voting members of the Bureau.

-- c.
-If necessary, chairmen of committees or their representatives appointed according to Article 6.2.g. and 11.3.j. may be invited to participate and report in the relevant meetings of the Bureau when questions relating to their activities will be considered, without the right to vote.
+d.
+If necessary, Chairs of Committees or their representatives appointed according to Article 6.2.g. and 11.3.j. may be invited to participate and report in the relevant meetings of the Bureau when questions relating to their activities will be considered, without the right to vote.

-- d.
-The President may invite distinguished persons or representatives of members to assist the Bureau meetings without the right to vote.
+e.
+The President may invite, for a defined period, distinguished persons or representatives of Members, as Special Advisors to the President to assist the Bureau meetings without the right to vote

-- b.
+b.
 Rules of procedure shall determine the business of the Bureau.
-The presence at a meeting or written answers of seven voting members of the Bureau shall constitute a quorum.
+Following timely notification to the Bureau members of the intention of the President to convene a meeting, the presence at a meeting or written answers of seven voting members of the Bureau shall constitute a quorum.